-- Before removing the old oil filter, clean around its base to prevent debris from entering the crankcase. - Grasp the oil filter and remove it from the filter adapter by turning it counterclockwise.
-Make sure the rubber gasket comes off the engine along with the filter.

-3. Place a new replacement filter in a shallow pan with the open end up and pour new oil of the proper type (refer to the chart on page 23), in through the threaded center hole.
+- Before removing the old oil filter, clean around its base to prevent debris from entering the crankcase. - Grasp the oil filter and remove it from the filter adapter by turning it counterclockwise. - Place a new replacement filter in a shallow pan with the open end up and pour new oil (refer to viscosity chart on page 20) in through the threaded center hole.